TechAssistance/javascript-learning/project2/README.md

 - found: https://www.npmjs.com/package/pkg

 Note:
-I WAS able to complie them using the pkg command from npm. (they way too thiccc to add to a zip just in here  but it did work, dont think I'll want to compile nodeJS or use it for CLI applications in the future lol.
+I WAS able to compile them using the pkg command from npm. (they way too thiccc to add to a zip just in here  but it did work, dont think I'll want to compile nodeJS or use it for CLI applications in the future lol.